-Overview of Australia’s economy
+Starting a Business in Australia – Overview of Australia’s economy

 Unlike some of the world’s biggest players, such as the United States, the United Kingdom, and China, Australia has unparalleled levels of economic growth.
 In fact, the country’s economy has grown every year for the past 26 years and shows no sign of slowing down.
 Managing to avoid the recession ten years ago, the country is now home to the world’s 13th largest economy, in part thanks to business and government spending, whilst large-scale exports of its agricultural produce and aggressive financial sector have allowed Australia to remain buoyant for decades.